meteor/meteor/content/routing.md

 <h2 id="accessing-route-info">Accessing Route information</h2>

-Flow Router makes a variety of information available via (reactive and otherwise) functions on the global singleton `FlowRouter` (this is the same object that we attached routes to above).
+In addition to passing in the parameters as arguments to the `action` function on the route, Flow Router makes a variety of information available via (reactive and otherwise) functions on the global singleton `FlowRouter`.
 As the user navigates around your app, the values of these functions will change (reactively in some cases) correspondingly.

 Like any other global singleton in your application (see the [data loading](data-loading.html#stores) for info about stores), it's best to limit your access to `FlowRouter`.
 That way the parts of your app will remain modular and more independent.
-In the case of `FlowRouter`, it's best to access it solely from the top of your component hierarchy, either in the "page" component, or the layouts that wrap it (see below).
+In the case of `FlowRouter`, it's best to access it solely from the top of your component hierarchy, either in the "page" component, or the layouts that wrap it.
+Read more about accessing data in the [UI article](ui-ux.html#components).

 <h3 id="current-route">The current route</h3>

-It's useful to access the interesting parts of the current route that you need in your application.
-Here are some useful reactive functions you can call:
+It's useful to access information about the current route in your code.
+Here are some reactive functions you can call:

 * `FlowRouter.getRouteName()` gets the name of the route
 * `FlowRouter.getParam(paramName)` returns the value of a single URL parameter
 * `FlowRouter.getQueryParam(paramName)` returns the value of a single URL query parameter

-So in our example of the list page form the Todos app, we access the current list's id with `FlowRouter.getParam('_id')` (we'll see more on this below).
+In our example of the list page from the Todos app, we access the current list's id with `FlowRouter.getParam('_id')` (we'll see more on this below).

 <h3 id="active-route">Highlighting the active route</h3>